Local Travel Experts

 Gothic Quarter

-The Gothic Quarter is one of the typical highlights of International travellers in Barcelona.
+The Gothic Quarter is one of the typical highlights of International travelers in Barcelona.
 It has lots of interesting architecture and great shopping, making it a place you just have to see before leaving Barcelona.

 The Gothic Quarter is made up of narrow streets lined with medieval buildings with big pointed arches, thick walls, and steep roofs.
 The area is filled with cool shops and destinations like La Catedral de la Seu, dedicated to Saint Jaume, where you can find ancient symbols from Catalan history.